The Search for Suffering

 Most people don’t get off pushing their bodies to the limit for fun.
 It seems unfathomable to believe any human would have the desire to face such adversity, especially over the age of 50 years old.

 Yet that’s exactly what I want to experience.
 Perhaps I'm not the only one.

 Why enter the House of Pain?

-When we’re challenged to the point of being broken, we become mentally stronger.
-We learn how to be resilient and will gain more confidence.
-These are very valuable assets for overcoming the adversities we all will face.
-And when the challenge includes a physical component, it helps our bodies get stronger and healthier.
-Bonus!
+When we're challenged to the point of being broken, we become mentally stronger.
+We learn how to be resilient and gain more confidence.
+This is beneficial to our psyche and life experience.
+And if it includes a physical component, it also helps our bodies to get stronger.
+Double win!

 The truth is suffering has benefits and gives us a greater appreciation for everything.
 So we shouldn't work so hard to avoid it.

 Humans however, aren't typically wired to run toward danger.
 It's not normal to go on the search for suffering.
 Being comfortable is the status quo and our Modus Operandi is avoiding anything that causes pain.
 There are the exceptions though.

 Exercise is a form of modern day torture and people love it.

 I absolutely hate running.
 Not only is it boring and uninspiring, but damn, my knees just can't handle it.
 Even when I was in basic training and in the best shape of my life, I abhorred the days when we had to run.